learn-co-curriculum/react-hooks-react-router-intro/README.md

 ### Client-Side Routing

-So we have learned about building components, changing state, moving state to a store using redux, actions, reducers, etc..., but you are probably wondering how you can make an app with multiple URLs that contain different components.
+So we have learned about building components, changing state, moving state to a store using __Redux__, actions, reducers, etc..., but you are probably wondering how you can make an app with multiple URLs that contain different components.
 Not every app is a todo list, tic-tac-toe or a spreadsheet.
 So how do we build an app that allows us to have unique pages for the user to interact with?
 This is where `Client-Side` routing comes in.

-Client-Side routing is a different beast than what we are used to with traditional server side routing that comes with Rails, Sinatra, or Node/Express, because we aren't actually making constant HTTP GET requests.
+__Client-Side__ routing is a different beast than what we are used to with traditional server side routing that comes with __Rails__, __Sinatra__, or __Node/Express__, because we aren't making constant __HTTP GET__ requests.

-Lets say that our Client-Side app is going to have these routes
+Lets say that our __Client-Side__ app is going to have these routes

 https://www.movie-maker-2016/movies/new